leerix/retinaface-macos/README.md

 # RetinaFace for macos

-**Note:** this is the same as the standard [RetinaFace](https://github.com/serengil/retinaface) except the tensorflow dependency is tensorflow-macos
+**Note:** this is the same as the standard [RetinaFace](https://github.com/serengil/retinaface) except it depends on a later tensorflow and tensorflow-macos

 <div align="center">